"Pathagoras is different from its competitors. Any similarity is purely coincidental."

 Workflow Concept #5: It should be easy to add new text or to access for edit existing text to any document assembly system.

-If it is challenging to locate the source text to edit it, or to add more source text, those functions will not be done.
+If it is challenging to locate the source text to edit it, or to add more source text, a typical user doesn't even try in many case.
 So we had to make it easy and consistent with the way the typical user already functions.

 When you want to create or edit source text, that too can be done without navigation. ('Source text' means the documents and other files that you want to store in the folders targeted by your books and DropDown List.
 It is from 'source text' that a copy is called when you take the above document assembly steps.)